OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 # Improve SEO with prerendering

-OutSystems reactive applications are Single Page Applications (SPAs).
+OutSystems Reactive apps are Single Page Applications (SPAs).
 These are web apps that load a single page and update content dynamically.
 They offer benefits like dynamic content, smooth navigation, improved performance, offline capabilities, and development simplicity.

 When a user accesses the app, the server returns a bare HTML file and some JavaScript that executes on the client side to render the UI.
 This also allows fetching data asynchronously in parallel with page rendering.